daisenthal/deploying-machine-learning-models/README.md

-# Deploying Machine Learning Models
+# Deploying Machine Learning Models (small feature set)
 For the documentation, visit the course on Udemy.